Black Diamond Speed 40 Backpack Review: A Modular Alpine Tool Built to Summit

 Who Should Look Elsewhere

-Ultralight backpackers looking to shave grams will find the climbing-specific hardware, welded patches, and metal attachments to be unnecessary mass for non-technical objectives.
-The Speed 40 is not ultralight in the general backpacking sense.
-It is lightweight for what it carries and where it goes.
-Anyone who wants a daily commuter, a gym-to-trail hybrid, or a campus bag should look at Black Diamond’s other lineup options.
+Ultralight backpackers looking to shave grams will find the climbing-specific hardware, welded patches, and metal attachments to be unnecessary weight for non-technical objectives.
+Anyone who wants a daily commuter, a gym-to-trail hybrid, or a campus bag should look at more versatile designs, such as those featured in our guide to the Best Hybrid Daypacks.

-If you want a dedicated alpine pack but need slightly more plush padding (at the cost of strippability), the Osprey Mutant 38 is a strong alternative.
-Conversely, if you want something even more minimalist and highly weather-resistant, the Mammut Trion 38 utilizes a streamlined roll-top closure and running-vest-style straps for the ultimate fast-and-light profile.
+If you want a dedicated alpine pack but need slightly more plush padding, the Osprey Mutant 38 is a strong alternative.
+Conversely, if you want something even more minimalist, the Mammut Trion 38 utilizes a streamlined roll-top closure and running-vest-style straps for a fast-and-light profile.

 Pros